 Dr. Gregory received his undergraduate degree from Duke University, and graduated magna cum laude.
 He graduated medical school at the University of Pennsylvania and was inducted into the AOA medical honor society.
 He completed his residency in Orthopaedic Surgery at Rush University in Chicago, IL, followed by a prestigious fellowship in Shoulder and Elbow Surgery at Washington University in Saint Louis.

 Dr. Gregory understands the full spectrum of shoulder and elbow conditions, including the unique demands of the overhead athlete, or the daily struggles caused by persistent shoulder or elbow pain.
-He maintains an active interest in clinical research, and has extensive experience with non-operative management, as well as complex arthroscopic and open surgical techniques, including shoulder replacement, elbow replacement, muscle transfers, trauma, and revision shoulder or elbow surgery.
+He maintains an active interest in clinical research and education, and has extensive experience with non-operative treatment options.
+By performing only shoulder and elbow surgery, he is proficient and technically skilled at the most current and effective surgical techniques, both open and arthroscopic.
+These include surgeries such as ulnar collateral ligament repair, shoulder replacement, elbow replacement, muscle transfers, trauma, and correction of previous failed shoulder or elbow surgery.

-You may download Dr. Gregory's full Curriculum Vitae here.
+You may download Dr. Gregory's full Curriculum Vitae.